kevinlee12/iU/README.md

 - Email reminders

 ###Installation on local machine
-Notes: We will not be officially supporting Windows platform at this time.
-As an alternative, please install a Debian-based Linux distro (ie. Ubuntu, Linux Mint, etc) on VirtualBox.

 1. Install Python 3 (do **not** install Python 2):

  - For Macs (with homebrew):

- -- Open the terminal

  -- Install homebrew if you have not already:
  `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`